Live Gold Price Chart

 Barrick Gold (GOLD)

 Tier-one assets across North America, Africa, and the Middle East.
+Strong free cash flow generation and a disciplined approach to capital allocation.

 Agnico Eagle Mines (AEM)